OranLevi/Cinema/README.md

 ## Features

 - Browse movies and TV shows by rating, Release Date or popularity.
+- Search for movies and TV shows.
 - Read user reviews and ratings for each movie and TV show.
-- Bookmark your favorite movies and TV shows for later viewing.
+- Personalized watchlist.
 - Sign in to your account to access your saved watchlist.

 ## Getting Started